How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 This screenshot shows a CO2 dashboard from a banking app, an excellent example of gamification used to incentivize sustainable behavior by tracking and rewarding eco-friendly choices.

-To sum up, Bjorn shares his advice for developing a gamification strategy for a financial app that truly works in 2026:
+To sum up, Bjorn shares his advice for developing a gamification strategy for a financial app that truly works in 2026 to effectively how to innovate in finance:

 “Have a very clear goal, incentivize ideal user behavior, and make the process fun and engaging.
 Gamification should be used to take away the barriers that limit a user from fully engaging.”